Eclipse Seasons: What They Are and Why They Matter in Astrology

 How Eclipses Affect Your Chart

 Not every eclipse hits your chart with equal force.
-An eclipse has the most impact when it falls close to a natal planet or angle (Ascendant, Descendant, Midheaven, IC) in your birth chart — within about 2-3 degrees is the strongest orb.
+An eclipse has the most impact when it falls close to a natal planet or angle (Ascendant, Descendant, Midheaven, IC) in your birth chart — within about 2 to 3 degrees is the strongest orb.
 When an eclipse makes contact with a natal point, the themes of that planet or angle become activated, often dramatically.

 Navigating Eclipse Season